-Groves Firefighters get collective bargaining on Nov. ballot - Port Arthur News
+Firefighters get collective bargaining on ballot; differing opinions shared at Groves meeting - Port Arthur News

 “We wouldn’t go outside,” Grove said. “…It is not that anybody wronged us or that we expect anyone to wrong us…Up to this point, I think we have been treated pretty well.”

-Both council and Grove reiterated to the public that there is no threat of a strike, which is agains the law for emergency responders.
+Both council and Grove reiterated to the public that there is no threat of a strike, which is against the law for emergency responders.

-Bob Stevens, of Groves, said he thinks the firefighter are “trying to fix something that isn’t broken.”
+Bob Stevens, of Groves, said he thinks the firefighters are “trying to fix something that isn’t broken.”

-Mayor Chris Borne said Stevens and the rest of the residents will have their chance to express their feelings in November.
+Mayor Chris Borne said Stevens and the rest of the residents have their chance to express their feelings in November.

 “He got a petition signed and he has a right to do that,” Borne said to Stevens. “…You have the right to vote ‘no,’ but everyone else has the right to vote ‘yes.’
 It is a very democratic procedure here.”